codepath/android_guides/README.md

 Read about our [mission to change the way engineers learn new technologies](https://github.com/thecodepath/android_guides/wiki/The-CodePath-Goal) and we would love for you to [get involved](https://github.com/thecodepath/android_guides/wiki/The-CodePath-Goal#how-do-i-help)!
 In addition, we are a fledgling startup so if you like this guide and what we are trying to do, please consider following us on twitter [@thecodepath](https://twitter.com/thecodepath) or [tipping via gittip](https://www.gittip.com/nesquena/)!

+## Join Us

+Located in the Bay Area and interested in learning with others in a more structured program?
+Check out our local [Android](http://www.meetup.com/Learning-Android-Development) or [iOS](http://www.meetup.com/Learning-iOS-Development-SF/) meetup events.
+We have free evening events and at-cost 1-day workshops to make learning social and connect you with others passionate about mobile.

+If you are an experienced engineer (2+ years of professional experience in software development) and serious about learning Android, check out our [free evening 8-week Android bootcamp](http://thecodepath.com/androidbootcamp).
+Learn how to build mobile apps while collaborating with other engineers and designers.
+Work on solving important problems for non-profits with our free 8-week accelerated evening mobile bootcamp.
+Compete for $10,000 worth of cash prizes.
+[Learn more and apply here](https://gist.github.com/nesquena/638c239b723159aaa096).

 ## Contributors

 These guides were originally created and adapted by [Nathan Esquenazi](http://github.com/nesquena)